sufiarbaz/neurofind/README.md

 # Neurofind: Re-identifying dendritic spines across time with an interactive Napari GUI

-This project tracks dendritic spines across time frames of a microscopy stack using DINOv3 embeddings.The controlled experiments are performed using human-labeled data as query point.
+This project tracks dendritic spines across time frames of a microscopy stack using DINOv3 embeddings.
+The controlled experiments are performed using human-labeled data as query point.
 For a spine clicked in one frame in the napari-GUI, the model finds the most similar point in a later time frame.

 **Hypothesis 1 (local search):** *"A smaller area around the selected point might give the same match as full candidate-points search but faster."*
 It compares local search strategies against a full serch baseline, instead of comparing the query against every candidate, it restricts the search to a smaller region around the query point.